 Link to full article: Annual Reviews

-Article name: News framing of the U.S. immigration debate during election years: Focus on generic terms
+Article Title: News framing of the U.S. immigration debate during election years: Focus on generic terms

 Summary: Due to the bipartisan nature of the U.S. political system, conversations about immigration policies during elections years tend to be divided.
 News outlets with their respective political views frame the immigration topic in different ways, and framing is a media technique that “symbolically work to meaningfully structure the social world” by presenting an objective piece of information through various lenses.
 Empirical research shows that immigrants were most often framed in terms of conflicts, and characterized as illegal and/or criminal.
 The evidence provided seems to bolster the general belief that immigrants are excessively portrayed through the lens of conflict and illicit activities.

 Link to full article (additional access required for full text): Taylor Francis Online